Read about LCA's Special Investigation Unit aiding authorities in closing down cockfighting facilities

 Given to the birds to increase their aggression and make them more difficult to kill - extending the length and brutality of the fights

-While birds will often fight over food, territory, or mates, such fights usually serve only to establish a pecking order and rarely result in serious injury.
+While birds will often fight over d, territory, or mates, such fights usually serve only to establish a pecking order and rarely result in serious injury.
 In cockfights, however, roosters are bred and drugged to be more aggressive.
 Moreover, they are forced to fight until a winner is declared, no matter how injured and exhausted they may be.

 Criminal Activity and the Threat to Public Safety